frc5024/DeepSpace/README.md

 doxygen ./doxygen.config
 ```

-To build the Controller Layout files, run this command (`python3` may need to be changed to `python`):
+To build the Controller Layout files, run this command (`python3` may need to be changed to `python`or `py3` depending on the system):
 ```sh
 python3 ./buildcml.py ./controller_layout.cml.json
 ```